langri-sha/terraform-google-cloud-platform/modules/github/README.md

 # GitHub

-Configures a GitHub repository with resources that are controlled by automation, mostly for [enabling keyless authentication] and configuring the [GitHub Actions] environment.
+Configures a GitHub repository with resources that are controlled by automation, mostly for [enabling keyless authentication], configuring the [GitHub Actions] environment, and setting sensible repository defaults.

 ## Usage